renekreijveld/ModTagsFilter/README.md

 * Create a new module of the type Tag - Filter.
 * In the module tab set the sort order of the tags and optionally set of you want to show a message when no tags are found.
 * Publish the module on a menu item that displays your category blog.

+# Update instructions
+* This module used the default extension update system of Joomla.
+* When a new version is available, you will be automatically notified through the extension update system.